dshupp/KQTrueSkill/README.md

 All players start with mu = 25 and sigma = 25/3; mu always increases after a win and always decreases after a loss, and how much it changes depends on how surprising the result was, given the players involved.
 Unbalanced games, for example, don't affect percieved skill much when the favorite wins, but affects it more in an upset.

+The best way to improve your 'trueskill' is to win a match between balanced teams.

 Since game order matters in trueskill, we use the match time for all tournament games, and process them in historical order

+### FAQ
+Q: Are my old tournament performances from when I was new keeping my ratings low?

+A: Very little, if at all.
+The algorithm assumes that your skill level is changing over time, and it takes a few dozen games to adjust to a new skill level, so within a tournament or two it will have you pegged at your current level, and the effects of older tournaments will fade.

 ## Known Data Issues
 ### Tournaments where we can't find the Team Sheet